geekcomputers/Python/README.md

 - [SimpleStopWatch.py](https://github.com/geekcomputers/Python/blob/master/SimpleStopWatch.py) - Simple Stop Watch implementation using Python's time module.

 - [Changemac.py](https://github.com/geekcomputers/Python/blob/master/changemac.py) - This script change your MAC address , generate random MAC address or enter input as new MAC address in your linux(Successfully Tested in Ubuntu 18.04).
+- [whatsapp-monitor.py](https://github.com/geekcomputers/Python/blob/master/whatsapp-monitor.py) - Uses Selenium to give online status about your contacts when your contacts become online in whatsapp you will get an update about it on terminal.